Miles Dempsey: Between the wars

 Enjoying his time at the Staff College, Dempsey captained the college cricket team.
 He also excelled at equitation, beating Gott in the point-to-point competition.
 Students worked in syndicates; Dempsey's chose to study the August 1914 Battle of Gumbinnen.
 They toured the battlefield with Hauptmann Anton Reichard von Mauchenheim genannt Bechtolsheim, a German Army officer who had been on two months' secondment to the British Army in 1930.
 The syndicate noted the influence that poor communications had on the outcome of the battle, and speculated as to how armoured fighting vehicles might have been employed had they existed at the time.

 Completion of the course at Camberley was normally followed by a staff posting to allow the graduate to practise his skills, and Dempsey's first posting after Camberley was as a General Staff Officer Grade 3 (GSO3) on the staff of the Military Secretary, Major-General Sidney Clive.
 Dempsey was responsible for the careers and assignments of all officers below the rank of colonel, with access to their annual confidential reports.
 Dempsey, who was promoted to major on 22 September 1932, held this post until late January 1934, when he handed over to Horrocks upon receiving an appointment as brigade major of the 5th Infantry Brigade.

 The brigade, commanded by Brigadier Victor Fortune (Francis Nosworthy from 1935), formed part of the 2nd Division, then commanded by Major-General Archibald Wavell.
-It was serving in Aldershot Command and took part in numerous large-scale military manoeuvres throughout Dempsey's time as brigade major.
+It served in Aldershot Command and took part in numerous large-scale military manoeuvres throughout Dempsey's time as brigade major.
 After handing over again to Horrocks in February 1936, Dempsey returned to the 1st Battalion of his regiment, taking command of HQ Company.
 The 1st Battalion was now stationed in Shorncliffe, Kent, as part of the 10th Brigade of the 4th Division.
 Shortly after Dempsey's return, Lieutenant Colonel Eric Miles assumed command.

 The following year Dempsey attended a brief course at the Senior Officers' School at Sheerness, before being posted to South Africa, where he served as a General Staff Officer Grade 2 (GSO2) with the Defence Forces of the Union of South Africa at the South African Army College at Roberts Heights near Pretoria, a posting which he enjoyed.
-Relinquishing that post in late January 1938, he returned to England soon after to succeed Miles as commanding officer (CO) of the 1st Battalion, Royal Berkshires, and received a promotion to lieutenant colonel on 11 February 1938.
-The battalion, still with the 10th Brigade, was both lacking in modern equipment and severely understrength, although, with the possibility of another war in Europe, the situation slowly changed and new equipment and reservists began arriving.
+Relinquishing that post in late January 1938, he returned to England soon after to succeed Miles as commanding officer of the 1st Battalion, Royal Berkshires, and received a promotion to lieutenant colonel on 11 February 1938.

+The 1st Battalion, still with the 10th Brigade, was both lacking in modern equipment and severely understrength, although, with the possibility of another war in Europe, the situation slowly changed and new equipment and reservists began arriving.
 In October 1938 Dempsey's battalion moved to Blackdown Army Camp in Surrey.
 It was transferred from Brigadier Evelyn Barker's 10th Brigade to Brigadier Noel Irwin's 6th Brigade and became part of the 2nd Division once more.